-Jade Grobler Shows Off Incredible Figure In Tiny Bikini While Hanging Out In Nature
+Jade Grobler Shows Off Incredible Figure In Tiny Bikini While Surrounded By Nature

 South African model Jade Grobler wowed her 1.1 million Instagram fans on Thursday, February 11, after she shared a sizzling new snap that displayed her bikini-clad self.
 The bombshell went on a recent adventure exploring nature in nothing but her scanty two-piece swimsuit that flaunted her bodacious curves.

-As many of her followers know, the influencer spends most of her free time going to old and new places, as seen in many of her uploads on the photo-sharing app.
+As many of her followers know, the influencer spends most of her free time traveling, as seen in many of her uploads on the photo-sharing app.

-In the latest update, Jade was posing on a rock near a small waterfall.
-Aside from the pouring water, beautiful natural rock formations and the pool mostly comprised the background of the shot.
+In the latest update, Jade posed on a rock near a small waterfall.
+Aside from the pouring water, beautiful natural rock formations and the flowing water comprised the background of the shot.

-In the snapshot, the babe sat on the rock and leaned to her left, placing her hands on the rough surface to support her body.
-She propped her legs to the side with her knees slightly bent.
-The hottie looked straight into the camera and offered a seductive expression that tantalized several viewers.

 She sported a matching thong that was just as scanty.
 The front side of the waistband sat a few inches below her navel, revealing a generous amount of skin around her toned midsection.
 A lot of admirers raved about her flat tummy, expressing their thoughts in the comments section.
 The high cut design highlighted her hips and helped elongate her long, lean legs.